hpe-dev-incubator/hpe-dev-portal/content/blog/new-powershell-library-for-the-hpe-greenlake-cloud-platform.md

 This will download and install the module from the official PowerShell Gallery repository.
 If this is your first time installing a module from the PowerShell Gallery, it will ask you to confirm whether you trust the repository or not.
 You can type **Y** and press **Enter** to continue with the installation.

-> **Note**: You need to be running PowerShell 5.0 or later and have an internet connection to install modules from the PowerShell Gallery.
+> Note: You need to be running PowerShell 5.0 or later and have an internet connection to install modules from the PowerShell Gallery.

 There could be several issues you may encounter while using the **Install-Module** cmdlet in PowerShell, some of which are: